 Standing Compost Containers

-Suburban composters can also look for standing compost bins that are fully enclosed to prevent from attracting pests and wildlife while also accessing finished compost from a sliding door at the bottom of the container.
+Suburban composters can also look for standing compost bins that are fully enclosed to prevent attracting pests and wildlife while also accessing finished compost from a sliding door at the bottom of the container.

 Like the tumblers, these bins do not require much maintenance so they can be great for families looking for a simpler solution and have the financial resources to invest in something a bit more expensive than a pile.